-There was a murmur of interest from the assembled Professors, who all regarded Minerva with renewed interest, she felt an intense need to change the topic of discussion away from her, she could see Albus was going to say more.
+There was a murmur of interest from the assembled Professors, who all regarded Minerva with renewed interest, she felt an intense need to change the topic of discussion away from her, and she could see Albus was going to say more.

-'I never could get you to change out of those hideous canary yellow wellingtons,' said Minerva, interrupting his open mouth.
+'I never could get you to change out of those hideous canary yellow Wellingtons,' said Minerva, interrupting his open mouth.

-'I liked them!' protested Dumbledore, grinning in memory at the bright wellies that had driven his next-in-command up the wall, beneath his official forest green Auror robes (specially charmed and warded), with all its trimmings of office and medals, he had worn an almost luminous pair of wellingtons the colour of a vigorous lemon.
+'I liked them!' protested Dumbledore, grinning in memory at the bright wellies that had driven his next-in-command up the wall, beneath his official forest green Auror robes (specially charmed and warded), with all its trimmings of office and medals, he had worn an almost luminous pair of Wellingtons the colour of a vigorous lemon.

 'Wellingtons, Albus?' asked the good-looking Professor of DADA, Michaelmas Sendar in an incredulous tone.

 'They were supremely comfortable,' said Albus, reaching for his third piece of toast and ignoring his deputy headmaster's look of disbelief.

 'And they were, really, honest to Merlin, bright, vivid, florescent yellow,' said Minerva to Sendar, over Albus Dumbledore's head as he spread liberal amounts of raspberry jam over his toast.